GlobalFishingWatch/paper-longline-ais-sar-matching/README.md

 ### 8_Area_of_Ocean_to_be_Monitored
 Using this technique, how much of the ocean could we monitor?
 This shows the amount of imagery needed to track 5%, 10%, 20% and 50% of the global pelagic longline fleet.
 We also estimate the same for for the area that is not covered by Sentinel-1 imagery.

+### Turning your repo into a module

+Run pip install -e . to install the module.
+This will create a folder titled <module>.egg-info that will allow you to access the code within your <module> folder from outside of that folder by doing import <module> without any need to use paths.